Fried, Frank, Harris, Shriver & Jacobson: History

-Fried Frank has four offices.
+Fried Frank has five offices.
 It opened a Washington, D.C. office in 1949.
 Fried Frank also opened a Los Angeles office in 1986, but closed it in 2005.
 In 1970, Fried Frank opened a London office.
 A Paris satellite office followed in 1993 and has since closed.
 It opened in Frankfurt in 2004.
-In December 2006, the firm opened its Hong Kong office, recruiting the greater China managing partner of Simmons & Simmons, Huen Wong and other key partners.
-The firm officially launched an office in Shanghai in October 2007.
-In January 2015, Fried Frank announced it was closing its offices in Hong Kong and Shanghai, effectively pulling the plug on its Asia practice.
+In December 2006, the firm opened its Hong Kong office, recruiting the greater China managing partner of Simmons & Simmons and other key partners.
+The firm officially launched a Shanghai office in October 2007.
+In January 2015, Fried Frank announced it was closing its offices in Hong Kong and Shanghai, effectively pulling the plug on its Asian operations.

 In 2002, Fried Frank engaged in merger talks with Ashurst Morris Crisp, which did not result in a transaction.
 Fried Frank later hired Ashurst's former managing partner, Justin Spendlove.

-As of its fiscal year ended February 2020, the firm saw gross revenue of $776 million, up from $684.8 million the year before.
+As of the fiscal year ended February 2020, the firm had a gross revenue of $776 million, up from $684.8 million the year before.
 Revenue per lawyer rose 8.2 percent, to $1.442 million, while its profits per partner jumped 16 percent, to $3.79 million.

+In November 2023, amid a wave of antisemitic incidents at elite U.S. law schools, Fried, Frank, Harris, Shriver & Jacobson was one of a group of major law firms that sent a letter to top law school deans warning them that an escalation in incidents targeting Jewish students would have corporate hiring consequences.
+The letter said, "We look to you to ensure your students who hope to join our firms after graduation are prepared to be an active part of workplace communities that have zero tolerance policies for any form of discrimination or harassment, much less the kind that has been taking place on some law school campuses."

 Clients

-In 2005, Friend Frank represented Tishman Speyer in its $1.7 billion acquisition of the MetLife Building at 200 Park Avenue.
+In 2005, Fried Frank represented Tishman Speyer in its $1.7 billion acquisition of the MetLife Building at 200 Park Avenue in New York City.
 At the time, the deal set a record for the highest sale price of an office building in the United States.
 In September 2022, Fried Frank advised Goldman Sachs on the formation of its flagship corporate buyout fund, which closed with total commitments of $9.7 billion, making it Goldman's largest private equity fund since 2007.

 In 2022, former FTX CTO Gary Wang hired Fried Frank to represent him in the federal probe into the cryptocurrency exchange FTX's collapse, in which Wang entered into a plea deal with the Office of the US Attorney for the Southern District of New York.